Updated on September 10, 2021

 There is no specific time limit within which you should file for probate petition.
 The probate code simply states that the petition may be filed at any time after a decedent’s death.
 However, there is generally nothing gained by delay.
 This is because formal administration of all estates must await appointment of the personal representative.
 And, the earlier a probate is opened, the sooner the estate may realize the protections of the Probate Code creditor claim bar.
 Moreover, certain “collateral” time limitations may affect the timing of initiating probate.

-Accordingly, if there is substantial delay in commencing probate, potential beneficiaries should consider recording a notice that will impart nconstructive notice to the world and cutting off potential BFP rights.
+Accordingly, if there is substantial delay in commencing probate, potential beneficiaries should consider recording a notice that will impart constructive notice to the world and cutting off potential BFP rights.

-Schorr Law has experience with resolving probate issues related to probate of real property.
-To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.
+Our probate lawyer Los Angeles at Schorr Law has experience with resolving probate issues related to probate of real property.
+To see if you qualify for a free 30-minute consultation regarding your matter, please contact real estate attorneys in Los Angeles by phone, email, or send us a message through our contact form.

 See related: Probate: When Is It Necessary?